Gianik/recipe-web/README.md

                 email,
                 password,
             )
-            //The goal of this api to authenticate with pocketbase to log in.
-Again it needs an instance of Pocketbase and it calls one of the available methods of authentication in this case it is authWithPassword with email.
-It also available with username and password and support for integration with Web.
+            // The goal of this api to authenticate with pocketbase to log in.
+            // Again it needs an instance of Pocketbase and it calls one of the
+            // available methods of authentication in this case it is
+            // authWithPassword with email.
+It also available with username and
+            // password and support for integration with Web.
 OAuth2
     ```

 * Samples Get API